 Games developed by the studio:

 - Fiend (2003): Their first survival horror outing, inspired by A Shadow Over Innsmouth by H. P. Lovecraft.
-A 2D game with some surprisingly advanced shaders, this horror mystery is set in the fictional New England town of Lauder.
+A 2D game with some surprisingly advanced shaders for the time, this horror mystery is set in the fictional New England town of Lauder.

 - Energetic (2004): An edutainment platformer game for kids.